equinor/probabilit/README.md

 ## Low-level API

-The low-level API contains Numpy functions for working with random variables.
+The low-level API contains numpy functions for working with random variables.
-The two most important ones are (1) the `nearest_correlation_matrix` function and and (2) the `ImanConover` class.
+The two most important ones are (1) the `nearest_correlation_matrix` function and (2) the `ImanConover` class.

 **Fixing user-supplied correlation matrices.**
-The function `nearest_correlation_matrix` can be used to fix user-specified correlation matrices, which are often not valid.
+The function `nearest_correlation_matrix` can be used to fix user-specified correlation matrices, which are often invalid.
 Below a user has specified some correlations, but the resulting correlation matrix has a negative eigenvalue and is not positive definite.

 ```pycon